Estuary Chesapeake is a hands-on program in which

 This 47-page student workbook can be used for pre- and post-trip activities for the Estuary Chesapeake field trip.
 The workbook includes information, activities, and puzzles on subjects such as SERC environmental research, estuaries, the Chesapeake Bay, watersheds, fish, blue crabs, oyster-bar communities, plankton, food webs, weather, water quality, and salinity. > Exploring the Chesapeake Workbook (pdf) (47 pages).

 The blog occasionally features videos from the SERC Video Vault that connect to Estuary Chesapeake concepts.
 Some are geared towards training station leaders, and others focus on estuarine ecological topics.
 Follow the blog to find out when new videos are released.

-To schedule a field trip, fill out a Field Trip Registration Request form, and send it as an email attachment to Jane Holly to let us know when you would like to come.
+To schedule a field trip, fill out a Field Trip Registration Request form, and send it as an email attachment to Wendy Van Norden to let us know when you would like to come.
 After we receive the form, education staff will contact you to discuss dates and confirm your field trip.

 First-time teachers to SERC must make reservations after August 1 for the coming year; returning teachers may make reservations up to one year in advance.

 Estuary Chesapeake pre-trip workshops are for teachers and station leaders.
 Stations are led by teachers, parents, guardians, and other adults who accompany the field trip.
 A pre-visit workshop is required for new teachers.
 We strongly encourage station leaders to also attend these workshops.

 The pre-visit workshops are free and the more prepared the station leaders are, the better the field trip experience for the students.
 If it is not possible for parents to attend a workshop, the Parent/Teacher Training Powerpoint Presentation can be downloaded and shown at the school or viewed at home.
 Visit the blog for all downloadable documents.